devpravesh/Design-in-Flutter/README.md

 # Mypcot

-This Flutter Project is Task Of mypcot.
+This Flutter Project is a Task Of mypcot.

 ## Getting Started